- Politics and Social Issues»

 The morning my husband was leaving for the induction center in Oakland California., we went to breakfast with his family, this also was where the bus would pick up the guys.
 It was a tearful goodbye and my heart ached.

 Waiting all day for a possible phone call from him was draining.
-I just wanted to hear his voice and know what was going on.
+I just wanted to hear his voice and know hwhat was going on.
 And then the phone rang, it was him!
 He was telling me about that day and the fact he was in the Army, they went 1-2-3-4 you are in the Army 1-2-3-4 your are in the Navy....now that was weird!
 Then...he mentioned that the processing center lost his paperwork and all his new belongings that I had packed...inculding the love letter to him.
-Because they couldn't process him with the rest of the guys, he had to stay overnight and go back the next day.
+At that time they couldn't process him with the rest of the guys, so he had to stay overnight, then go back to the recruiting center the next day.

 Staying at Ft.Irwin California - lucky us!